AxonIQ/axon-server-se/axonserver/README.txt

 Release Notes for version 4.5.4
 -------------------------------
+* Fix: In case of timeout during query execution, AS sends a timeout error to the client before canceling the query.
 * Fix: Close event store segment file when reading is complete

 Release Notes for version 4.5.3